-When the eyelash grows inward instead of outward, it’s known as an ingrown eyelash, or trichiasis.
-As it grows, it can irritate your eye and eyelid.
+When the eyelash grows inward instead of outward, it’s known as an ingrown eyelash or trichiasis.
+As it grows, it can get into the corner of your eye, irritating your eye and eyelid.

 Ingrown eyelashes are more common in adults and can occur on either the top or bottom eyelid.

 An ingrown eyelash can be the result of:

 Over-the-counter (OTC) remedies can treat symptoms, such as pain and irritation.
 Ultimately, you must remove the eyelash to avoid future problems.

 You may notice signs of an ingrown eyelash when the area around the eye becomes red and sore.
 You may also experience watery eyes or blurry vision due to irritation.